 These regional, statewide and national resources offer parents assistance in the following areas: burial assistance, genetic counseling, pathology and bereavement support.

 These are additional resources that you may find useful when treating a mother experiencing a loss.
 Some of these materials require a login to be accessed.

 This document guides parents as they discuss their wishes and plan for their birth experience with their partner/support person, family and health care provider.

 This letter is a guide for parents in the first hours after learning of a baby's death.
 It advises them when they have questions about why their baby died, what tests can be done and whether they should consent to autopsy.

 This is a tip sheet for outpatient staff as they provide care and support after a stillbirth.

-Separate from the Stillbirth Toolkit, health care providers treating families experiencing perinatal loss may also find SNJPC's Postpartum Wellness Initiatives for South Jersey (PWI) useful.
+Separate from the Stillbirth Toolkit, health care providers treating families experiencing perinatal loss may also find SNJPC's Postpartum Wellness Initiative for South Jersey useful.

 PWI offers assistance to health care providers treating mothers experiencing postpartum depression through a voluntary web-based screening process.
 The assessment, triage, referral and telephone support services are available to women who have experienced a live birth or perinatal loss.
-PWI also offers live professionally-facilitated group support, as well as a 24/7 online peer support commnity in partnership with Smart Patients.
+PWI also offers live professionally-facilitated group support as well as a 24/7 online peer support community in partnership with Smart Patients.